KotaroTanabe/MyMahjong/README.md

 automatically approves and merges the PR.
 The flake8 step runs with only the `E9`, `F63`, `F7` and `F82` checks enabled to
 avoid excessive style warnings.
+To prevent version drift between CI and local development, all Python dependencies are frozen in `requirements.lock` which the workflow installs with `uv pip install --system -r requirements.lock`.